Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/Sprint C/us_1021/readme.md

 ````
 **ListApplicationsController**

-Instead of creating a new controller to do the checking of an application we used the existing controller that list all the applications and implemented a function that returns the data from a single application
+Instead of creating a new controller to do the checking of an application we used the existing controller that list all the applications and implemented a function that returns the data from a single application.

 ```java